 One approach we take when helping patients find balance is BHRT.
 Whether you’re acquainted with this treatment or have never heard about it, we are going to walk you through all the basics today!

 Deciding on a hormone treatment can be overwhelming, there are tons of options!
 You have creams, patches, pills, and vaginal rings just to name a few.
 However, many patients, men and women, are left feeling unsatisfied and dealing with untreated symptoms.
 Our answer to this is BHRT.

 BHRT, or bioidentical hormone replacement therapy, is a type of hormone therapy that uses hormones that are structurally identical to the substances as they naturally occur in your body.
 It has been a favorite for both men and women coping with the aging process.

-- Bioidentical hormones are derived from plants, giving you an all-natural solution.
+- Bioidentical hormones derive from plants, giving you an all-natural solution.

-- Your dose will be determined based on your unique needs according to blood tests.
+- Your practitioner determines your dose based on your unique needs according to blood tests.

-- Improvements can be seen within the first 2 weeks, but 8 weeks is necessary to feel the full effects.
+- You will see improvements within the first 2 weeks, but 8 weeks is necessary to feel the full effects.